On the connections between Euclid, the English Reformation, James Bond and the Rosicrucians

 Kepler really was the Imperial Mathematician for Rudolph II.
 One of his jobs was to do astrological readings for the Royalty.
 His mom was arrested and taken to jail when she was 74 years old, accused of being a witch by some meddling neighbors.
 Kepler and his lawyer wrote up a 126 page legal brief to try and get her acquitted, but it was his mother’s own verbal defense in the presence of a bailiff and a torturer which ultimately saved her.
 The neighbors were charged 10 florins (about a dollar and a half) for the false report.
 Ref : One Foot Walking

-I would have liked to meet Kepler's mother, she sounds like a person worthy of respect.
+I would have liked to have met Kepler's mother, she sounds like a person worthy of respect.

 Philosophy is written in this grand book, the universe, which stands continually open to our gaze.
 But the book cannot be understood unless one first learns to comprehend the language and read the characters in which it is written.
 It is written in the language of mathematics, and its characters are triangles, circles, and other geometric figures without which it is humanly impossible to understand a single word of it; without these one is wandering in a dark labyrinth. —Galileo Galilei (1623)